top-comengineer/wcvendors/readme.txt

 WC Vendors Marketplace does not work with multisite WordPress.
 There are no plans to support this.

+= Where do I report security bugs found in this plugin? =

+You can report any security bugs found in the source code of the WC Vendors Marketplace plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/wc-vendors).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. General Options - Configure your general marketplace settings here